Paul Wedgwood: Career

 Paul Wedgwood was born in June 1970.
 Wedgwood started his career in the early 1990s as a network engineer attending major clients such as the Home Office and 10 Downing Street.
 However he first joined the games industry in 1999 when he became infrastructure manager for BarrysWorld a multiplayer gaming website and ISP.
-During this time he spent much of his time working as a presenter and commentator on an videogame TV show broadcasting to Australasia, called Lock 'n Load.
+During this time he spent much of his time working as a presenter and commentator on a videogame TV show broadcasting to Australasia, called Lock 'n Load.

 Alongside Barrysworld, Wedgwood worked as part of an amateur development team under his online alias 'Locki' on a modification of the game Quake III Arena entitled Q3F.
 A number of these core members later went on to form the video game developer Splash Damage in May 2001.

+Splash Damage

-Since founding Splash Damage, Wedgwood has been credited on a number of games including Wolfenstein: Enemy Territory, Doom 3, Quake Wars and Brink.
+After founding Splash Damage, Wedgwood was credited on a number of games including Wolfenstein: Enemy Territory, Doom 3, Quake Wars and Brink.

-In July 2016, the sale of British games developer Splash Damage to Leyou was announced, for up to $150 million by Wedgwood, its sole owner, co-founder and chief executive.
+In July 2016, the sale of Splash Damage to Leyou was announced, for up to $150 million by Wedgwood, its sole owner, co-founder and chief executive.

 By then end of 2018, he officially stepped down as CEO of Splash Damage.
 Richard Jolly was appointed as the new CEO.

+Supernova Capital

-Subsequently, Wedgwood and other former Splash Damage members formed Supernova Capital in 2018, an investment firm.
+Later in 2018, Wedgwood and other former Splash Damage members formed Supernova Capital, an investment firm.
 Supernova made its first acquisition in March 2019 with the studio Flying Wild Hog.

+In November 2020, Supernova sold Flying Wild Hog to Swedish gaming holding company Embracer Group (through its subsidiary Koch Media GmbH) for $137million.

+In 2024, several subsidiaries of Supernova Capital, co-founded by Paul Wedgwood, collapsed.
+Among them, French game studio Mi‑Clos, which had been acquired by Supernova Capital in February 2023, announced its closure after 14 years in operation.
+Similarly, indie developer Little Red Dog Games shut down operations.

+Supernova's events division, Player1 Events, which organized the long-running Insomnia Gaming Festival, also entered insolvency, reportedly accumulating debts of up to £8 million.
+This led to the dismissal of all staff, cancellation of the 2024 RuneFest convention, and public complaints from content creators who claimed they were still owed money.

+In May 2025, the official Insomnia Gaming Festival social media channels posted updates announcing the event's planned return and attempting to distance the brand from Player1 Events.
+The new messaging emphasized a “new team” and a “community-first” approach.
+Despite this, it is widely believed that Wedgwood continues to own the Insomnia Gaming Festival's parent company.